SmartThingsCommunity/smartapp-sdk-nodejs/docs/classes/_pages_number_setting_d_.numbersetting.md

 ▸ **postMessage**(`value`: string): *[NumberSetting](_pages_number_setting_d_.numbersetting.md)*

 A string to be shown after the text input field.
 One common use for this field is to specify a unit of measure.
+Omitting the value and calling `postMessage()` will set the value to the default i18n string, allowing translations to be defines in the locale file in the usual way.

 **Parameters:**